 The top-ranked geriatric medicine fellowship (subspecialty residency) program at Saint Louis University provides comprehensive exposure to the full range of practice settings and clinical scenarios seen in older adults, emphasizing clinical medicine and quality improvement.

-Entrance into the program requires completion of an Accreditation Council for Graduate Medical Education (ACGME)-accredited residency program- in either internal medicine or family medicine.
+Entrance into the program requires completing an Accreditation Council for Graduate Medical Education (ACGME)-accredited residency program in internal medicine or family medicine.
 Successful completion of our program confers eligibility for certification of added qualifications by the American Board of Internal Medicine (ABIM) and the American Board of Family Medicine.

 Medical students and house staff from residency programs in internal medicine throughout the St. Louis area regularly rotate through our clinics and inpatient service.
 This affords our fellows excellent teaching opportunities.

 Our faculty members are known around the country and the world as leading experts in geriatric research, teaching and care.
 Our faculty are featured speakers at national and international forums in geriatric medicine and long-term care.

 Our research portfolio includes funded research in the basic science of Alzheimer's disease using a senescent mouse model, and quality improvement studies of applying geriatric principles in acute care, outpatient care and long-term care.

 The division partners with the Gateway Geriatric Education Center (GEC) in providing community outreach and training that addresses caregiver support, dementia education and social isolation among rural and inner-city older adults through the $2.5 million NIH-funded Geriatric Workforce Education Project (GWEP.)
 The fellowship benefits from the unique collaboration with the Geriatric Psychiatry fellowship headed by Dr. George Grossberg.